 Source: EPA’s NDC 2021

-The EPA estimates that the implementation of the planned measures a total investment around US$ 490 million, almost US$ 460 million of them should be mobilized from the private sector.
+The EPA estimates that the implementation of the planned measures will have a total investment around US$ 490 million, almost US$ 460 million of them should be mobilized from the private sector.
 It also estimates that US$ 400 shall be dedicated to achieving mitigation target, while the remainder should be required to achieve adaptation targets by 2025.
 The full implementation of the planned targets would result in economic benefits around US$ 3.2 bn, alongside with generating significant returns for the global climate, Liberia’s economy, and the well-being of its citizens.

 ESG reporting in the extractive sector